Suryansh1720001/Taaveez/README.md

 Use of this software under any "non-free" license is NOT permitted.
 ```

-See the [GNU General Public License](https://github.com/Taaveez/Taaveez-android/blob/master/LICENSE) for more details.
+See the [Public License](https://github.com/Taaveez/Taaveez-android/blob/master/LICENSE) for more details.

 ## Code of Conduct